CATcher-org/CATcher/README.md

 # 2. Getting Started

+Instructions for running CATcher on your computer are available in the [User Guide](./UserGuide.md)

 ## 2.1.
 Set up Organization
 A Github organization must be created first.
 The organization must have the following settings:
 1. Set `Base Permissions` to `None`.